 Each of the correctional centers is unique because of its historic development and geographic location.
 Correctional centers are similar in that each is small in size (fewer than 300 inmates) and all are operationally self-contained.
-Inmates are housed in single, double, or multiple occupant rooms.
-Inmates generally have more freedom to move about the facility's building and grounds during designated hours of the day than do inmates housed in an institution.
+PIOCs are housed in single, double, or multiple occupant rooms.
+PIOCs generally have more freedom to move about the facility's building and grounds during designated hours of the day than do PIOCs housed in an institution.
 Some correctional centers serve a specific program or population need; such as drug and alcohol treatment, education, or “boot camp” type programming.
 Others primarily focus on work release and work crew participation.

-All inmates housed in correctional centers are convicted felons who are under the care and custody of the DOC.
-All inmates are classified minimum-security based upon criteria that includes factors such as offense and sentence structure, prison adjustment, risk of escape, and/or outstanding warrants/detainers.
+All PIOCs housed in correctional centers are convicted felons who are under the care and custody of the DOC.
+All PIOCs are classified minimum-security based upon criteria that includes factors such as offense and sentence structure, prison adjustment, risk of escape, and/or outstanding warrants/detainers.
 Felony probationers/parolees are sometimes placed in the centers as an alternative to revocation when found to have violated their conditions of supervision in the community.